Presidio La Bahia

 I woke early and felt a little disappointed that we'd had no excitement in the night.
 I put on my running shoes and headed out to the fort courtyard and did a few laps while we still had the fort to ourselves.
 The church bells started their chiming at 8 and the museum opened at 9.
 We lingered a while after breakfast, but checked out before the magical spell was broken by school buses or tourist jabber.

-Special thanks to friend, Lori for sharing a link with a write up about La Presidio.
+With all the rules and regulations these days, I'm surprised they didn't do a background check!
+Thanks to friend, Lori for sharing a link with a write up about La Presidio.
 This little gem of an overnight was just 2 hours from my home and I never knew about it!

 I love a hotel that has a past.
 This boutique hotel was built in 1961, around four historical buildings.
 The 2-story main building sits where the city jail once sat.
 In 1886 the original building was converted into the old Laredo High School.

 In 1916 the building was torn down and a new school was built.
 Now, the "new school" houses the main entrance, the lobby, restaurant, bar, ballroom and offices.